Leapsight/plum_db/doc/plum_db.md

 Deconstructs a broadcast that is sent using `broadcast/2` as the handling module returning the message id and payload.

+> This function is part of the implementation of the plumtree_broadcast_handler behaviour.
+> You should never call it directly.

 <a name="delete-2"></a>